At the US/Mexico Border

 - A major credit card in the same name as the vehicle papers and your passport or cash if are getting a Sonora Only permit.

 - Mexican vehicle insurance.
 Your US or Canadian insurance is not valid in Mexico.
 You may want to talk to your current agent or search for Mexican Insurance online.
 Many policies can be purchased online and printed on your printer.
+It is a good idea to have your US or Canadian vehicle insurance policy with you as several people have reported being asked to show it while getting a permit.

 Things not to bring into Mexico: